Actively Recruiting

 • Written informed consent provided by participant or legally acceptable representative

-• At least one lesion 8 mm or larger that is cutaneous, subcutaneous, palpable, or suitable for ultrasound-guided core biopsy
+• At least one lesion 8 mm or larger that is cutaneous, subcutaneous, palpable, or suitable for ultrasound guided core biopsy

-• Adequate organ function defined as ANC ≥ 1500/uL, platelets ≥ 100,000/uL, and hemoglobin ≥ 9.0 g/dL using standard labs within 45 days prior to consent
+• Adequate organ function with ANC ≥ 1500/uL, platelets ≥ 100,000/uL, and hemoglobin ≥ 9.0 g/dL based on labs within 45 days prior to consent

 Not Eligible